GarretSidzaka/docker-apache-php53/README.md

 * `-v [local path]:/etc/apache2/sites-available/000-default` maps the custom apache config to container's apache directory
 * `-v [local path]://etc/apache2/sites-available/default-ssl` maps the custom SSL apache config to container's apache directory
 * `-v [local path]:/etc/apache2/ssl` maps the containers ssl keys to your keystore, be sure to make sub folder for private
-* `-v [local path]:/var/www` maps the container's webroot to a folder where you keep your virtual hosts'sites
+* `-v [local path]:/var/www` maps the container's webroot to a folder where you keep your webfiles
 * `-p [local port]:80` maps a local port to the container's HTTP port 80, alternatively you may map 443 if using TLS
 * `-e PHP_ERROR_REPORTING=[php error_reporting settings]` sets the value of `error_reporting` in the php.ini files.